-1668: THE YEAR OF THE ANIMAL IN FRANCE
+1668: THE YEAR OF THE ANIMAL IN FRANCE by Peter Sahlins

 WINNER OF THE J. RUSSEL MAJOR PRIZE FOR FRENCH HISTORY

 "Peter Sahlins's gorgeous new book brings a lost world back to life: that of the architects and virtuosi, artists, and courtiers who built and visited the menageries of Louis XIV." -Anthony T. Grafton, Princeton University by Wendy Brown